Loučka (Vsetín District)

 Loučka (Lauczka) is a municipality and village in Vsetín District in the Zlín Region of the Czech Republic.
 It has about 800 inhabitants.

 Loučka lies approximately 17 km north-west of Vsetín, 26 km north-east of Zlín, and 256 km east of Prague.

-Administrative parts
+Administrative division

-The village of Lázy is an administrative part od Loučka.
+Loučka consists of five municipal parts (in brackets population according to the 2021 census):